 Still, what many find most appealing about snorkeling is the fact that you can do it almost anywhere.
 Simply slip into your gear, find a spot, and get started.
 A good tip to keep in mind is that if you see a patch of dark water in an area that is otherwise lighter, there is a good chance you'll find coral – or at the very least a patch or rocks or boulders – where fish and other sea life are likely to find solitude.
 There you'll be enchanted by the quiet and calm nature of the sport, made even more alluring by the crystalline waters that are known for visibility of anywhere from 50 to 140 feet and temperatures that average around 80 degrees Fahrenheit.
 If you make it out, the sea life you'll see here will include colorful coral and sponges, sea fans, sea grass, batfish, spadefish, sergents, eels, jacks, barracuda, and sometimes even sea turtles and nurse sharks.

-If you'd like to explore what's down below you might want to visit Soldier Bay West.
+If you're ready to explore what's down below you should consider a visit to Soldier Bay West.
 One of the most colorful and popular snorkeling sites in the area, Paradise Reef lives true to it's name.
 The reef features vibrant gardens of coral that are home to numerous fish, lobsters, octopuses, and turtles.
-This snorkeling site is located a short distance away North of central Dickenson Bay.
+This snorkeling site is situated a short distance away North of central Dickenson Bay.

 Deep Bay is another place you might enjoy.
 The final resting place of a ship that wrecked in 1905 when it caught fire and sank, it now rests at a depth of only 35 feet, making it more than accessible to divers and snorkelers alike.
 Since its sinking, the wreck as become a popular habitat for sponges, as well as countless small fish.

-Some key information about 5 of the most popular places where you can experience snorkeling in this area are listed directly below.
+Glance through this table for information concerning 5 of the most popular locations where you can enjoy snorkeling in this area.

 |Dickenson Bay||0.3 mi.
 North of Central Dickenson Bay||Antigua|